Multiple dispersive bounds. I) The z-expansion: The BGL expansion

 \section{The BGL expansion}

 In this Section we briefly recall some basic features of the BGL $z$-expansion.
-For sake of simplicity, we consider the case of a single, generic form factor $f(t)$, where $t$ is the four-momentum transfer, describing the transition induced by a current $J$ between two hadrons $H_1$ and $H_2$ with masses $m_1$ and $m_2$, respectively.
+For sake of simplicity, we consider the case of a single, generic form factor $f(t)$, where $t$ is the squared four-momentum transfer, describing the transition induced by a current $J$ (which may be the weak $V - A$ current or the electromagnetic vector current) between two hadrons $H_1$ and $H_2$ with masses $m_1$ and $m_2$, respectively.

 Unitarity implies (see, e.g., Ref.\,\cite{Caprini:2019osi}) that the form factor $f(t)$ is an analytic function in the complex $t$-plane cut on the real axis from the lowest threshold $t_{th}$ to infinity\footnote{When (isolated) real poles due to bound states are present below the threshold $t_{th}$, a product of appropriate Blaschke factors can be introduced to guarantee analyticity (see later on).}.
 The discontinuity across the cut is twice the imaginary part of $f(t)$ along the cut and it is dictated by unitarity.
 The form factor $f(t)$ is real for real values of $t$ below $t_{th}$, fulfilling in this way the so-called Schwarz reflection property.
 The above analytical properties imply that the form factor $f(t)$ may be represented through a dispersion relation of the form \be f(t) = \frac{1}{\pi} \int_{t_{th}}^\infty dt^\prime \frac{\mbox{Im}f(t^\prime)}{t^\prime - t - i \epsilon} ~ , ~ \ee where the $i \epsilon$ defines the integral for values of $t$ on the branch-cut.
 Subtractions may be required to make the integral in Eq.\,(\ref{eq:DR}) convergent.
 We stress that in the present work we limit ourselves to the case in which the threshold $t_{th}$ is given by the pair-production threshold, namely \be t_{th} = t_+ \equiv (m_1 + m_2)^2 ~ , ~ \ee where an on-shell pair $\overline{H}_1 H_2$ can be created from the vacuum by the current $J$.
 The case $t_{th} < t_+$, i.e.\,when sub-threshold branch cuts may be present, is discussed in the companion paper\,\cite{Simula:2025fft}.